 Moreover, there are positive outcomes in Parkinson’s and Alzheimer’s cases that LED lighting solutions can bring about.
 Critics doubt the effectiveness of light’s impact on such ailments and demand additional clinical results showing lighting technology affecting such diseases however, there is a surplus of data showing a positive impact.
 In saying that, lighting solutions should be considered as an “off-label” prescription for such serious diseases.
 Research also implies that this innovative lighting solutions for medical treatment may vary from case to case.
 However, no harm is caused to patients using lighting technology as a treatment method.

 Mood and Productivity Lifting With Lighting Technology

-Studies have shown that human-centric lighting can improve people’s mood, which is why lighting technology has been applied into medical settings to help patients feel less nervous during MRI procedures.
+Studies have shown that human centric lighting can improve people’s mood, which is why lighting technology has been applied in medical settings to help patients feel less nervous during MRI procedures.

 Innovative Lighting Technology And Sustainability

 Despite the impact on people’s productivity, there is concern about the cost-effectiveness of the installation of human-centric lighting with dimmable or fixed LED fittings in buildings and offices.
 Infrastructure and building controls are not cost-effective in general, though it depends on the lighting solution provider.

 LED lighting is maintaining a strong share over conventional human centric lighting technology, especially since LED fittings are found to create low carbon footprint and no mercury.
 However, critics require more evidence on how environmentally friendly current lighting technology really is.